Deep1897/Bus-ticket-reservation/README.md

-# Bus-ticket-reservation
 <h1 align="center"> Bus Ticket Reservation System </h1>
 <h5 align="center"> Hi, I am Deep Raj Singh a Full Stack Java Developer from masai school and very thankfull to giving me an extreame oppertunity to create a pleasent project
-  that is Automated Student Registration System.
+  that is Bus Ticket Reservation System.
 During creating this project I learned may experiences and I am so happy about it</h5>
   <h2 align="left">About Project.
-  <h6>We have some courses and their specific seat available and some batches .Student can resister their course if he intrested of my course they choose the course and
-    resister the course with courseID and their name,email as username and password then he can login to the my project and their is a Admin they also login and he have many authorites as you seen below<h6>
+  <h6>We have some System of buses and a specific pattern to their roots and its all information in which admin can change their roots and update all the information like arrival time, departure time and their roots etc . the customer can search the information of buses with their source and destination and resister the specific bus as he needed.
+    as you seen below<h6>
 <h2 align="left"> Features.
   <h6> - Administrator login only 3 times after that he have to login after some time .